pixincreate/Automeet/README.md

 - Hotfix for ```filenotfounderror``` in the beginning after entering the login credentials by including stealth folder in bundle.
 - Code cleaning, and slowed down by adding sleep in between to avoid detection.
 Hotfix for browser not secure blah blah blah.
 - Security enhancements and Code cleaning to avoid crashes adn removed support for Firefox due to conflicts.
+- End meeting when host ends the meeting.
 #